Fermentation

 Following high-tech fermentation of this gluten free pseudograin using a community of selected lactobacilli, a product results with completely new properties.

-DEFENSIL®-PURE promotes a healthy skin microbiota, delivers moisture to and strengthens the skin barrier.
+DEFENSIL®-PURE ECO promotes a healthy skin microbiota, delivers moisture to and strengthens the skin barrier.
 This inhibits inflammatory processes and improves the status of skin with atopic dermatitis.

 Curious to learn more?